haleemyousef/PermuDictionary/README.md

 # Description:
+<h4>Find out what other meaningful words your name (or whatever word) can make.</h4>

 # Introduction:
-<h4>permudictionary is a tool that finds out all the possible permutations of an input word and prints out the meaning of words found in the dictionary, presenting them in a delicate manner.</h4>
+permudictionary is a tool that finds out all the possible permutations of an input word and prints out the meaning of words found in the dictionary, presenting them in a delicate manner.

 # Features:
 <ul>